Investing in stocks and bonds

 When you buy bonds, you are loaning money to the bond issuer, which is typically a company or government agency.
 Unlike with stocks, you don’t obtain ownership stake in the company when you invest in bonds.
 Bonds have a maturity date when the loan is due to be paid in full, and they usually offer fixed or variable interest payments.

-A general rule of thumb is bonds that have longer maturities offer the higher the interest rates because investors are taking on a greater risk.
+A general rule: Bonds that have longer maturities offer higher interest rates because investors are taking on a greater risk.
 Similarly, higher-quality bonds generally offer lower interest rates because the investors’ risk is generally lower.
 Bonds also have varying levels of liquidity.

 Here are some of the most common types of investment bonds available to investors: